TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

  - :Constant:
          TYPO3\_db
    :Defined:
-         config\_default.php
+         Bootstrap::populateLocalConfiguration()
    :Description:
          Name of the database, for example "t3\_coreinstall".
-Is defined after the inclusion of :file:`typo3conf/localconf.php` (same for the other :code:`TYPO3_*` constants below.
+Is defined after the inclusion of :file:`typo3conf/LocalConfiguration.php` (same for the other :code:`TYPO3_*` constants below.
    :FE:
          Yes